 It’s challenging to keep a count of the number of championships Petrosyan has won in his career, but he captured his first major title in November 2003.
 Petrosyan faced Italy’s Gionata Zarbo, and the ending was similar to many of Petrosyan’s matches.
 Petrosyan floored and stopped Zarbo in the third round to win the MTA Italian Championship.
 Petrosyan’s greatness began with regional titles, but global success was coming soon.

-The adversity that Kickboxing World Champion Giorgio Petrosyan from the EVOLVE Fight Team faced growing up instilled in him a warrior spirit that has made him one of the greatest kickboxers in history.
+The adversity that Kickboxing World Champion Giorgio Petrosyan faced growing up instilled in him a warrior spirit that has made him one of the greatest kickboxers in history.
 Support Giorgio in the ONE Featherweight Kickboxing World Grand Prix Final on 13 October at ONE: Century in Tokyo!

 Posted by Evolve MMA on Monday, September 30, 2019